Uncategorized

 2. Blow a Glass Souvenir

 The lesson is easy and enjoyable.
 First, you’ll find the shape that speaks to you.
-From there, your instructor will lead you through the process, selecting colors, learning about tools and techniques and ensuring your success and safety.
+From there, your instructor will guide you through the process, helping you select colors, understand tools and techniques, and ensure your success and safety.

 3. Visit the Lahaina Heritage Museum

 Interested in more museums?
-Make sure to stop by the Plantation Museum as well.
+Be sure to visit the Plantation Museum as well.

 Lahaina once served as the Kingdom of Hawaii’s capital city from 1820 to 1845.